wh-alice/mig_visualstudio/vs/misc/the-input-path-refers-to-a-file-but-ends-with-a-directory-separator-character.md

 ---
-title: "The input path refers to a file but ends with a directory separator character | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "The input path refers to a file but ends with a directory separator character" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"